zhanpenghe/meta_agents/README.md

-# meta_agents
+# Meta-Agents
-Pytorch implementation of meta-reinforcement-learning algorithm.
+Pytorch implementation of meta-reinforcement-learning algorithms.

+This is a repository that is under high construction.

+Some WIP's:
+ - Soft Actor-Critic
+ - PeaRL